Workplace diversity: The statistics are in

 Diversity in the workplace examples: Who’s included?

 The goal of diversity in the workplace is better business outcomes, including increased innovation, revenue, employee engagement, and retention.
 This is predicated on providing equitable pay and representation for the entire workforce – no matter their gender, ethnicity, or religion – from the mailroom to the boardroom.
-When everyone feels included, has their opinions sought and valued, and has the opportunity to fulfill their professional potential, both companies and employees benefit.
+When everyone feels included, has their opinions sought and valued, and has the opportunity to fulfil their professional potential, both companies and employees benefit.

 Examples of different areas of diversity to focus on in the workplace include: